-Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds to the Statement of Activities Year Ended June 30, 2016
+Reconciliation of the Statement of Revenues, Expenditures, and

+Changes in Fund Balances - Governmental Funds to the Statement of Activities

-Net change in fund balances - total governmental funds \$ 89,198 Amounts reported for governmental activities in the statement of activities are different because of the following: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets are depreciated over their estimated lives Expenditures for capital assets Current year's depreciation \$ 92,838 145,877 (53,039) Governmental funds report proceeds from disposals of capital assets as revenues.
-However, the corresponding gain (loss) is reported in the statement of activities Cost of capital assets disposed Accumulated depreciation on capital assets disposed 18,899 18,899 - Negative pension expense in the statement of activities which does not require current financial resources is not reported as an expenditure in governmental funds.
-145,961 Change in net position of governmental activities \$ 182,120
+Net change in fund balances - total governmental funds \$ (54,105) Amounts reported for governmental activities in the statement of activities are different because of the following: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of those assets are depreciated over their estimated lives Expenditures for capital assets \$ 268,637 Depreciation expense (170,258) 98,379 Governmental funds report proceeds from disposals of capital assets as revenues.
+However, the corresponding gain (loss) is reported in the statement of activities Proceeds from disposals of capital assets Gain on disposal of capital assets (88,089) 88,089 Negative pension expense in the statement of activities which does not require current financial resources is not reported as an expenditure in governmental funds.
+119,505 Governmental funds report proceeds from long-term debt as revenues and corresponding payments thereon as expenditures.
+However, the statement of activities reflects the net liability Proceeds from capital lease obligation Principal payments (20,317) 1,898 (18,419) Change in net position of governmental activities \$ 145,360

-SOUTH CENTRAL HUMAN RESOURCE AGENCY Notes to Financial Statements June 30, 2016
+SOUTH CENTRAL HUMAN RESOURCE AGENCY Notes to Financial Statements June 30, 2017